 San Juan Island Demonstration Garden

-Last spring, we realized we needed additional growing space for our annual spring plant sale and decided to erect a hoop house in the garden.
+We realized we needed additional growing space for our annual spring plant sale and decided to erect a hoop house in the garden.
 The foundation provided the funds for the hoop house and Frogsong Landscaping did the construction.
 The hoop house allows us to nurture starts during the cold weather in time for the sale in early spring, and then use it for warm weather crops throughout the season.
-We now have a fully useful growing area which has allowed us to lengthen the season and keep crops coming throughout the year, so important for the food bank clients.
+We now have a fully useful growing area, which has allowed us to lengthen the season and keep crops coming throughout the year, so important for the food bank clients.

 Orcas Island School Garden

-The school garden is supported by Orcas Island School District, community benefactors and community members.
-It provides food to the Farm to Cafeteria program at the school.
+The school garden is supported by Orcas Island School District, community benefactors, and community members.
+The garden provides food to the Farm to Cafeteria program at the school.

 In 2017 the WSU Master Gardener interns started working in the garden as part of their intern volunteer hours.
 At the time the school garden teachers were spending time in the garden weekly with grade schoolers, teaching them about growing food.
 The school curriculum included vegetable and fruit gardening.